OctopusDeploy/docs/src/pages/docs/approvals/jira-service-management/index.md

 Once an Issue has been found, the deployment will only proceed if the **State** of the CR is `Implementing`.
-If the **State** is either `Preview`, `Planning`, `Authorize`, or `Awaiting Implementation` the deployment will wait.
-Any other **State** will cause the deployment task to fail, with logs written to server logs instead of task logs for deployments using HA Octopus.
+If the **State** is either `Preview`, `Planning`, `Authorize`, or `Awaiting Implementation` the
 :::div{.info}
+deployment will wait.
+Any other **State** will cause the deployment task to fail.
+For deployments using Highly Available (HA) Octopus, the logs will be written to the server logs instead of the task logs.

 The only supported states are those defined in the default Issue lifecycle
 :::